scummvm/scummvm/doc/docportal/advanced_topics/command_line.rst

     scummvm [option] [game]

 To launch ScummVM, enter the path to ScummVM.
-Optionally, follow this by any of the options documented below, and/or the path to the game you wish to start.
+Optionally, follow this with any of the options documented below, and/or the path to the game you wish to start.
 If a game has already been added to the games list in the Launcher, you can pass the game id instead of the path to the game.

 .. tabbed:: macOS